gregoryhornyak/discord_bot/README.md

 ## Key Features

-- Running continuously
+- Running continuously (on AWS),
-- User can store guesses
+- User can make guesses on:
+  - event,
+  - driver
-- User can retrieve their guesses
+- User can retrieve their guesses in form of a picture,
+- Access to official results,
-- Updating database, based on official results
+- Evaluate user guesses based on results,
-- The score for each user can be retrieved
+- Inform clients on upcoming event date,
-- Bot can work in DM as well
+- Working in DM as well,
-- Bot can work parallelly, having multiple clients
+- Working parallelly, having multiple clients,
+- Logging each interaction.

 ---